Plamen Pepelyashev: Career

 Born in Burgas, Pepelyashev started his career in the local Chernomorets Academies, before joining Ludogorets in 2018, at the age of 15.
 In 2024, after main goalkeepers of Ludogorets got injuries, he was selected as second goalkeeper in the 2024 Bulgarian Cup final against Botev Plovdiv.
 In 45th minute, the titular keeper Damyan Hristov got an injury which lead to Pepelyashev debut.
 He received one goal and made few saves, but Ludogorets lost the final with 3:2 result.
-Few days later he compleated his league debut in the last match for the season, against Cherno More.
+Few days later he completed his league debut in the last match for the season, against Cherno More.

 On 17 July 2024 he was sent on loan to the Second League team Nesebar on a season long deal.
 In December 2024 he returned to Ludogorets and later it was revealed that he is leaving the club.
 In January 2025 he signed with Dobrudzha Dobrich.